yufeizhao/yufeizhao.github.io/blog/_posts/2020-10-29-sah-sawhney-morgan-prize.md

 %}

 Congratulations to [Ashwin Sah](http://www.mit.edu/~asah/) and [Mehtaab Sawhney](http://www.mit.edu/~msawhney/) for winning the [2021 AMS-MAA-SIAM Frank and Brennie Morgan Prize](http://www.ams.org/news?news_id=6435) for Outstanding Research in Mathematics by an Undergraduate Student!
-This is the most prestigious prize in the US for undergraduate math research (though I must say that their work far surpasses that of "undergraduate research").
+This is the most prestigious prize in the US for undergraduate mathematics research (though I must say that their work far surpasses that of "undergraduate research").
 It is also the first time in the [history of the Morgan Prize](http://www.ams.org/prizes-awards/pabrowse.cgi?parent_id=19) for it to be jointly awarded to more than one recipient.

 From the prize citation: